Back To Search Results

 • The aortotomy is performed obliquely, extending toward the left-right coronary commissure to facilitate later extension for the Konno incision.

-• The aortic valve and left ventricular outflow tract are inspected.
+• The aortic valve and LVOT are inspected.

 • The pulmonary artery is snared to maintain a bloodless surgical field.